wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 });
 ```

 Note that by using weak identity attributes to create an activation, the resulting activation is confirming a "blurry identity".
 This may greatly limit the legal weight and usability of a signature.
-We recommend using a strong identity verification before an activation can actually be created.
+We recommend using a strong identity verification before activation can actually be created.

 ### Activation via Recovery Code